-Dangote Cement’s operations in Congo are a vital economic and social contributor, the firm’s plant near Mfila being the largest ever opened in the country
+The operations of Dangote Cement Congo are a vital economic and social contributor, the firm’s plant near Mfila being the largest ever opened in the country.

 According to the World Bank, GDP growth for 2019 is expected to be recorded at 5.4 percent, an upward curve predicted to continue into 2020 and 2021, gaining an average of 1.8 percent per year for the next two-year period.